Skip to main content

 This guide is for informational purposes only and does not constitute legal or tax advice.
 Oregon labor law is complex and subject to change.
 Always confirm your specific obligations with a qualified employment attorney or the Oregon Bureau of Labor and Industries (BOLI).
 AEOTC eligibility should be confirmed with a licensed CPA or tax advisor.

-Ready to automate HB 4002 compliance?
+Ready to track HB 4002 overtime hours with source-backed records?

 Start Your 14-Day Free Trial